Friday, December 9, 2016

 Dr. B. R. Ambedkar

 In an introduction to his scholarly written book, “The Buddha and His Dhamma”, Dr. B. R. Ambedkar had raised interesting questions on the fundamental tenets of Buddhism and had left them for probing to the coming generations.
-However it didn't happen as the book became so sacred to Ambedkar’s dedicated followers, Neo-Buddist's, that they completely neglected the issues raised by Dr. Ambedkar on the very religion!
+However, it didn't happen as the book became so sacred to Ambedkar’s dedicated followers, the Neo-Buddhists, that they completely neglected the issues raised by Dr. Ambedkar on the very religion!
 Here is an attempt to seek some answers to those queries.

-1. First question posed by Dr. Ambedkar is, why Buddha took Pavajja (Renunciation)?
-Traditional answer to this question is on a day he came across scene of death, ailing man and an old person, which made him think on the futility of the life.
+1. The first question posed by Dr. Ambedkar is, why did the Buddha take Pavajja (renunciation)?
+The traditional answer to this question is that on a day, he came across a scene of death, an ailing man, and an old person, which made him think about the futility of life.

-Dr. Ambedkar do not accept the traditional explanation stating that it was impossible for a twenty nine year old prince to not have come across such a common phenomena occurring almost every passing moment throughout everybody’s life!
+Dr. Ambedkar does not accept the traditional explanation that it was impossible for a twenty-nine-year-old prince not to have encountered such a common phenomenon occurring almost every moment of everyday life.

 I agree with Dr. Ambedkar.
-We can see in the history of the religions various myths are created around the founders to elevate them in the eyes of the people.
-In my opinion it was difficult for the later Buddhists to explain the sudden renunciation of Buddha when he already had married to a beautiful woman and had an infant son when he left home unannounced.
+We can see in the history of religions that various myths are created around the founders to elevate them in the eyes of the people.
+In my opinion, it was difficult for the later Buddhists to explain the sudden renunciation of Buddha when he had already married to a beautiful woman and had an infant son when he left home unannounced.
 It was a cruel deed if judged on any moral ground.
 Hence it needed a strong logic to explain the deed of Buddha.
-This is why a story must have been created that Lord Buddha confronted three tragic episodes of the life on a single day that changed him suddenly and to seek answers to the inevitable he abandoned the family and mundane pleasures.
+This is why a story must have been created that Lord Buddha confronted three tragic episodes of life on a single day that changed him suddenly, and to seek answers to the inevitable, he abandoned his family and mundane pleasures.

-Superficially the story seems believable.
+Superficially, the story seems believable.
 Religious people don’t question.
-But an intelligent personality like Dr. Ambedkar, who was on the verge of embracing Buddhist faith with his millions of the followers, only could raise such vital question.
-It is agreeable that deed of Buddha, abandoning his sleeping wife and infant unannounced, in the middle of the night, was not a humanly act.
-However to justify his deed the clarification was given thorough the above myth.
+But an intelligent personality like Dr. Ambedkar, who was on the verge of embracing Buddhist faith with his millions of followers, could only raise such a vital question.
+It is agreeable that the deed of Buddha, abandoning his sleeping wife and infant unannounced, in the middle of the night, was not a human act.
+However, to justify his deed, the clarification was given through the above myth.

-However, not satisfied by this myth, Dr. Ambedkar creates another story to justify the act of Buddha's renunciation.
-According to this new myth Buddha left Shakya clan and his family to save Shakya and Koliya clan from the possible war between them over share of the river water.
-However this story also does not find any support from Buddhist literature.
+However, not satisfied with this myth, Dr. Ambedkar creates another story to justify the act of Buddha's renunciation.
+According to this new myth, Buddha left the Shakya clan and his family to save the Shakya and Koliya clans from a possible war between them over the share of the river water.
+However, this story also does not find any support from Buddhist literature.

-2. Buddhism propounds four Noble Truths (Arya Satya) those include;
+2. Buddhism propounds four Noble Truths (Arya Satya) which include;

 "This is the noble truth of dukkha (sorrow): birth is dukkha, aging is dukkha, illness is dukkha, death is dukkha; sorrow, lamentation, pain, grief and despair are dukkha; union with what is displeasing is dukkha; separation from what is pleasing is dukkha; not to get what one wants is dukkha; in brief, the five aggregates subject to clinging are dukkha."